 Venice is one of the most evocative and unforgettable cities in the world.

 Venice’s role as the capital of a maritime republic and as one of the most significant ports in the Mediterranean meant that its culture and style developed in part thanks to influences from abroad.
 The city’s east-facing focus is reflected in some of its architecture, most notably in the five Byzantine-style cupolas that top its most famous building — St. Mark’s Basilica.

-Venice, known as Venezia in Italian, is one of the most visited cities in Italy for both first-time and experienced travelers.
+Known as Venezia in Italian, Venice is one of the most visited cities in Italy for both first-time and experienced travelers.
 Its fame has led to it earning many nicknames over the years.
 They include the “City of Water,” “City of Canals,” “City of Bridges,” “Queen of the Adriatic,” and “La Serenissima,” to name a few.

 The historic center of Venice and the islands in its lagoon are all classified as a UNESCO World Heritage Site.

 Top Things to See and Do in Venice

 Travel Venice’s Canals by Gondola

 - St. Mark’s Square.
 Piazza San Marco.
 The largest and most important square in Venice.